Python MQTT Integration - Developer Guide

 Selecting Request Method

-You can select the request method from the set of HTTP’s request methods to indicate the desired method to be performed.
+There are a set of HTTP's request methods.
+You can select anyone to indicate the desired method to be performed.

 GET – Requesting data from a specified resource.